 New York City has a museum for everyone.
 Whether you like art, history, food or fashion.
 And while you might assume that these museums do charge admission, not all of them do!

 In addition to museums that are always free, most of the big museums generally have one evening a month where admission is free or discounted.
 The Frick Collection, for example, is not only one of the best museums on the Upper East Side.
 It is also free on the first Friday of every month and pay what you wish Wednesday afternoons.
 Plan ahead and schedule your visit around those free days.

 Enjoy Public Art

 While museums are probably the first place you think for art, the Public Art Fund is changing that thinking.
 The organization has partnered with artists to add art installations around the city and its boroughs.
-Famed artist Ai Weiwei has an installation on display through mid February 2018.
+Famed artist Ai Weiwei has an installation on display through mid-February 2018.
 With many of these outdoor installations not only can you enjoy them, but you can be a part of them.
 There’s a definite interactive, engaging experience between you and the art.
-It’s a whole new take on things, not to mention how weather and the surrounding environment play a role.
+It’s a whole new take on things, not to mention how the weather and the surrounding environment play a role.

 Stroll the High Line

 NYC is a walker’s paradise, not least because of the High Line.
-The nearly mile and a half long walking path runs up and downtown just a couple blocks from the Hudson River.
+The near mile and a half long walking path runs up and downtown just a couple of blocks from the Hudson River.
 The trail is built on former New York Central Railroad tracks.

 But the High Line isn’t a boring walking trail.
 It’s a heavily curated experience with seasonal gardens, rotating art pieces and even special spots to sit and unwind.
 The trail is even elevated at some places so you are actually walking over traffic.